-HPROCEDU SeeDISCIPLINARY PROCEDURES

-HGRVWRTE This question refers to all grievances - formal and informal - we want to all grievances are made formal by the requirement for them to be put it
+HPROCEDU SeeINDIVIDUAL GRIEVANCE PROCEDURES GLOSSARY SeeDISCIPLINARY PROCEDURESGLOSSARY HGRVWRTE his question refers to all grievances - formal and informal - we want to assess whether Il grievances are made formal by the requirement for them to be put in writing HACCOMP SeeUNION REPRESENTATIVES ETCGLOSSARY

-HACCOMP SeeFULL TIME OFFICIALS

-SeeGLOSSARY SeeSUPERVISORS ETCGLOSSARY

-HTYPEX SeeEQUALITY ACT 2010

-In the remainder of the section, we look at the converse of employee complaints, that is when managers have a problem with the way that an individual employee is going about their work.
+SeeEMPLOYEE REPRESENTATIVEGLOSSARY SeeSUPERVISORS ETCGLOSSARY HTYPEX SeeEQUALITY ACT 2010GLOSSARY SeeSUPERVISORS ETCGLOSSARY SeeAPPRAISALSGLOSSARY SeeREDUNDANCYGLOSSARY In the remainder of the section, we look at the converse of employee complaints, that is when managers have a problem with the way that an individual employee is going about their work.
 This is a disciplinary issue, and again most, but not all, workplaces operate a disciplinary procedure.
 Again, we want to know how the disciplinary procedure works - who is covered by it, what rights employees have under it (e.g. Can they appeal against a decision).
 If a manager wants to discipline an employee, they can suspend them, or dock their pay, or, in the worst case, dismiss them.
 We find out how often this has occurred in the past year, by asking how many employees have been sanctioned.

-HOTHPRO See GLOSSARY

-HOTHACCM SeeUNION REPRESENTATIVES ETC

-HSANCT/ HSUSNUM See GLOSSARY

-Under law, employees can complain to an Employment Tribunal if they feel that they have been dismissed unfairly, or for other breaches of their employment rights (e.g. sex discrimination).
+HOTHPRO SeeDISCIPLINARY PROCEDURESGLOSSARY HOTHACCM SeeGLOSSARY SeeFULL TIME OFFICIALSGLOSSARY SeeEMPLOYEE REPRESENTATIVEGLOSSARY SeeSUPERVISORS ETCGLOSSARY HSANCT/ HSUSNUM SeeDISCIPLINARY SANCTIONSGLOSSARY Under law, employees can complain to an Employment Tribunal if they feel that they have been dismissed unfairly, or for other breaches of their employment rights (e.g. sex discrimination).
 We want to know whether any employees have done this over the past year.

-HCOMPLAI See GLOSSARY

-MQ BLOCK I FAIR TREATMENT AT WORK

-We begin by looking at equal opportunities.
+HCOMPLAI SeeEMPLOYMENT TRIBUNALGLOSSARY MQ BLOCK I FAIR TREATMENT AT WORK We begin by looking at equal opportunities.
 Under law, employers are not allowed to discriminate in employment by gender, race, disability, union membership, religion or sexual orientation.
 This body of legislation will soon be expanded to also outlaw discrimination in respect of age.
 Many workplaces have developed policies to show that they are an equal opportunity employer.
 In some cases this is called a 'Managing

 Diversity' policy.
 Some workplaces don't have policies and because this is an important area, we want to find out why they don't.
 As well as finding out about the policies, we want to find out in practice whether the workplace is an equal opportunity employer.

-IPOLICY See IPRACT1 - IPRACT5 SeeGLOSSARY SeeSPECIAL RECRUITMENT PROCEDURESGLOSSARY Next there are a series of questions covering practices that enable employees to bett balance their work and family responsibilities, for example, flexitime, time off to care to sick children and paternity leave.
+IPOLICY SeeEQUALITY AND DIVERSITY POLICY SeeINDIRECT DISCRIMINATION IPRACT1 - IPRACT5 SeeSPECIAL RECRUITMENT PROCEDURES Next there are a series of questions covering practices that enable employees to better balance their work and family responsibilities, for example, flexitime, time off to care for sick children and paternity leave.
 This is sometimes called family-friendly working.
 We find out which employees these practices cover.
-IFLEXX See PART-TIME WORKING HOURS GLOSSARY See FULL-TIME WORKING HOURS GLOSSARY See JOB SHARING GLOSSARY See REDUCED WORKING HOURS GLOSSARY See FLEXI TIME GLOSSARY See COMPRESSED HOURS GLOSSARY IMATPAY / IMATFULX See IPATPAY / IPATFULX See GLOSSARY Finally, we investigate health and safety issues.
-Under law employees have certain rights to be consulted about health and safety at the workplace, and we find out what happens in practice, and the sorts of training representatives have had.
-ICOMMTEE - ICONSULT See IWRKRISK / IWRKCONT Ensure the respondent has grasped the rating scale correctly for these questions - the show card should help with this. ne
+IFLEXX See .
+GLOSSARY .
+GLOSSARY .
+GLOSSARY .
+GLOSSARY IMATPAY / IMATFULX SeeMATERNITY LEAVE .
+GLOSSARY IPATPAY / IPATFULX SeePATERNITY LEAVE .
+GLOSSARY Finally, we investigate health and safety issues.
+Under law employees rights to be consulted about health and safety at the workplace, and w happens in practice, and the sorts of training representatives have had e find out what ICOMMTEE - ICONSULT SeeJOINT CONSULTATION SeeJOINT CONSULTATIVE COMMITTEE SeeEMPLOYEE REPRESENTATIVE We then go on to find out if any major injuries or illnesses have arisen in the last year.
+This will be used as an indicator of how safe the work .
+GLOSSARY .
+GLOSSARY at the workplace IWRKRISK / IWRKCONT Ensure the respondent has grasped the rating scale correctly for these show card should help with this. e questions - the